SchootHuang/DSC180B-Coronavirus-Wikipedia/README.md

 python run.py #USER-SPECIFIED-TARGET#
 ```

+For demoing purpuse:
+1. Please refer to EDA_news.ipynb for the EDA process of news dataset

-2. Once cleaned, please refer to STM.R for topic modeling in R.
+2. please refer to 2020-COVID.R for topic modeling in R.

-3. Finally, refer to the visualization.ipynb notebook for visualization.
+3. Finally, refer to the visualization.ipynb notebook for visualization, and Biaseness_measurement.ipynb for the biaseness evaluation with Wasserstain distance and Forbenius Norm distance.

-## Sources
+## Resources

 Link to our Project Website: https://schoothuang.github.io/DSC180B-Coronavirus-Wikipedia/